ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

  - As `extension-jars` is read at instanciation time, no reboot is required to instanciate the new listener.
  - Then the WebAdmin endpoint can be called to configure the given custom listener.
 The bindings for the new listener will be created, and a listener will be consuming its queue on the James server that had been treating the request.
- - For other James servers to be starting processing the queu, a reboot is needed unless [Broadcast of topology changes](#broadcast-of-topology-changes) is implemented.
+ - For other James servers to be starting processing the queue, a reboot is needed unless [Broadcast of topology changes](#broadcast-of-topology-changes) is implemented.